serpro69/semver.kt/semantic-versioning/README.md

 Version precedence follows semver rules (`[major]` -> `[minor]` -> `[patch]` -> `[pre release]`), and if several commits contain a release keyword, then the highest precedence keyword will be used.
 For example, if there were 3 commits between latest version and current HEAD, and one of those commits contains `[minor]` keyword and another contains `[major]` keyword, the next version will be bumped with the major increment.

+By default, releasing with uncommitted changes is not allowed and will fail the `:tag` task.
+This can be overridden by setting `git.repo.cleanRule` configuration property to `none`.
+The default rule will only consider tracked changes, and will allow releases with untracked files in the repository.
+To override this and only allow releases of "clean" repository, set the `cleanRule` property to `all` (See [Configuration](#configuration) section for more details.)

 #### Releasing via gradle properties

 TODO